adritasharma/Bulk-Insert-Demo/README.md

 Project Name: Bulk Insert Demo

 Description:
 Multiple entries can be added, which will be stored on a client side table.
-There after entries can be removed and edited before storing all the entries together in the database.
+There after entries can be removed and edited in the client side before storing all the entries together in the database.
 This project is done using ASP.NET MVC, jQuery and Bootstrap